centau/ecr/tut/crashcourse.md

 local view = registry:view(A, B)
 ```

-You can also filter based on excluded components:
+You can also filter components to exclude them from the view:

 ```lua
 local view = registry:view(A, B):exclude(C)